yoanngern/iahm_2017/wp-content/plugins/wp-retina-2x-pro/readme.txt

 Make your website look beautiful and crisp on modern displays by creating and displaying retina images.
 More information and tutorial available one https://meowapps.com/plugin/wp-retina-2x/.

 == Changelog ==

+= 5.5.5 =
+* Fix: Display Full-Size Retina uploader only if the option is active.

+= 5.5.4 =
+* Add: Filter for cropping plugins.

+= 5.5.3 =
+* Fix: Usage of Composer.
+* Update: If available, will use the Full-Size Retina for generating Retina thumbnails.
+* Fix: New version of HtmlDomParser.
+* Update: New dashboard.

 = 5.5.1 =
 * Fix: Uploading a PNG as a Retina was turning its transparency into black.